uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

 ### ulf_default theme
 - Uses Ulfiaarhus.dk original images, styles, and templates
 - Used as a base theme for all sites).
-- See [this readme](https://github.com/uddannelse-laering-forloeb/ulf/blob/master/profiles/ulf/themes/ulf_default/README.md) on info about theme setup
+- See [this readme](https://github.com/uddannelse-laering-forloeb/ulf/blob/master/profiles/ulf/themes/ulf_default/README.md) on info about theme setup.
 - Martin @todo

 ### ulf_admin theme